 WA Showbags are located in the Claremont Showgrounds (Perth) and orders can be collected at no charge, or freighted to your location (extra cost).
 For schools and groups in the Eastern States, orders can still be made with WA Showbags as they have partners in the Eastern States.

-While many schools with healthy eating or zero waste policies may object to selling showbags at an internal fundraiser (a DIY Showbag article will be following soon) showbags would probably only successful at a large event anyway with a large expected crowd, as the absolute profit can be quite small.
+While many schools with healthy eating or zero waste policies may object to selling showbags at an internal fundraiser, showbags would probably only successful at a very large event anyway with a large expected crowd, as the absolute profit can be quite small.
 At the same time, the amount of work involved is relatively small and straightforward, simply requiring staff to sell the bags (at a larger event, an extra volunteer to maintain stock levels would also be helpful).

 Handled correctly, showbags could be considered a major drawcard, bringing an element of the ‘big shows’ to a local event.
 Jeremy says that “the best results are when the school gets the students involved” making promotional posters and creating a buzz.
 “It’s not necessarily the size of the event, but the atmosphere created for the event, that gets the results.”